Last updated on September 21, 2023 at 02:01 pm

 VU has mastered the art of building culture virtually, even as they launched their app at the beginning of the COVID-19 crisis where all in-person programs were canceled.
 They have many ways to engage their employees and extend their fun culture on mobile, including:

 - Question of the Day

-But they also engage other departments and teams to share useful resources and ways to get involved, such as:
+But they also engage other departments and teams to share useful resources and ways to get involved, like:

-- Health updates, including COVID-19 facts, stress management tips, and even virtual pilates / stretch breaks
+- Health updates, including COVID-19 facts, stress management tips, and even virtual Pilates and stretch breaks

-Veterans United has achieved incredible successes, all within just 90 days of launching their mobile app:
+Veterans United achieved incredible successes even within just 90 days of launching their mobile app:

 - Leaders preached the app as a must-have and way to get information during COVID-19.

-- They have achieved a high level of awareness of the new tool, where employees talk about the app and they have reached an incredible 63% adoption rate.
+- They have achieved a high level of awareness of the new tool, where employees talk about the app.
+They reached 63% adoption in three months.